Statelessness: United States

-The United States, which is not a signatory to the 1954 Convention on the Status of Stateless Persons or the 1961 Convention on the Reduction of Statelessness, is one of a small number of countries that allow their citizens to renounce their citizenship even if they do not hold any other.
+The United States, which is not a signatory to the 1954 Convention on the Status of Stateless Persons or the 1961 Convention on the Reduction of Statelessness, is one of the countries that allow their citizens to renounce their citizenship even if they do not hold any other.
 The Foreign Affairs Manual instructs State Department employees to make it clear to Americans who will become stateless after renunciation that they may face extreme difficulties (including deportation back to the United States) following their renunciation, but to afford such persons their right to give up citizenship.
 Former Americans who have voluntarily made themselves stateless include Garry Davis in the beginning years of the United Nations, Thomas Jolley during the Vietnam War, Joel Slater as a political protest in 1987 while believing that he would obtain Australian citizenship, and Mike Gogulski as a political protest in 2008 without attempting to take any other citizenship.
 The UNHCR published a report on statelessness in the United States in 2012 in which it recommended the establishment of a determination procedure that incorporates a definition of statelessness in accordance with international law to ensure that stateless persons are permitted to reside in the United States.

 The Fourteenth Amendment of the US Constitution granted citizenship to African American slaves.
 The Supreme Court ruling in United States v.
 Wong Kim Ark clarified that people born to aliens on US soil were entitled to citizenship under the Fourteenth Amendment.
-However, it excluded Native Americans by defining a citizen as any person born in the US, but only if "subject to the jurisdiction thereof"; this latter clause excluded anyone who was born in tribal nations within the United States, as the Supreme Court ruled in Elk v.
+However, it excluded Native Americans by defining a citizen as any person born in the US, but only if "subject to the jurisdiction thereof"; this latter clause excluded anyone who was born in tribal nations within the United States, as the Supreme Court ruled in the 1884 case of Elk v.
 Wilkins that they are "quasi-foreign nations who deal with Congress using treaties".
-The Indian Citizenship Act addressed the issue by granting citizenship to America's indigenous peoples.
+The Indian Citizenship Act of 1924 addressed the issue by granting citizenship to America's indigenous peoples.

+The Center for Migration Studies of New York estimated 218,000 stateless people were in the United States in 2017, based on the American Community Survey.

+Uruguay

+Uruguay has ratified both the 1954 Convention on the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness, and implemented law 19682 to meet these ratified commitments.
+It is also a signatory of the "Brazil Declaration" which commits countries in the South American region to end statelessness by January 1, 2024.

+However the 1968 law provides for Uruguayan citizenship as one of the mechanisms to end statelessness.
+While the process of naturalization to citizenship is similar to other ius domicilii regimes, it does not lead to Uruguayan nationality.
+As a result, stateless residents will become stateless citizens, and also citizens of countries that do not allow for dual citizenship also become stateless citizens of Uruguay.
+Uruguayan passports issued to this group of citizens highlights their status through "XXX" in the national field, meaning "unknown nationality".